KylerLoucks/echocloud/README.md

 # echocloud
-Posts twitter updates when Bitcoin is down a specific threshold.
+Posts twitter updates when Bitcoin or another specified Cryptocurrency is down a specific threshold.

 # How it works